BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

-Directors, as long as they are physically not in San Diego at the time, may attend all or a part of a Board Meeting telephonically and may cast a vote regarding a particular matter as long as they are present for the entirety of the discussion on the matter.
+Directors, as long as they are physically not in San Diego at the time, may attend all or a part of a Board Meeting telephonically or electronically and may cast a vote regarding a particular matter as long as they are present for the entirety of the discussion on the matter.
 Each Director who attends a meeting telephonically, or by any other means of technology, will be responsible for any costs associated with attending in that fashion.

 Section 1.
 Election

 The Board of Directors shall elect annually from among the Directors at their first meeting following the Annual Meeting, a President, , one (1) or more Vice-Presidents, a Secretary and a Treasurer, to serve, commencing upon their election, for a term of one (1) year and continuing until their successors are elected.
 Any vacancy in an office shall be filled by the Board of Directors.
 A President-Elect shall be decided upon and brought forth to the Board for election in the year the current presiding President’s term expires.

 The President shall have the responsibility and authority for the general supervision and management of the affairs of the Congregation, subject to the direction of the Board of Directors.
 The President shall preside at all meetings of the membership, the Board of Directors, and the Executive Committee.
 The President shall appoint all committees, other than elected committees, and shall be an ex-officio member of all committees.
 The President shall serve a maximum of three (3) consecutive years.

 Section 3.
 President-Elect, Vice-Presidents